codatio/codat-docs/docs/payables/get-started.md

 :::tip Recap

-You have enabled Sync for Payables, set up the relevant integrations, configured auth flow parameters, and noted the recommended webhook.
+You have enabled Bill Pay, set up the relevant integrations, configured auth flow parameters, and noted the recommended webhook.
 This completes the initial setup of the product.

 Next, you will create a company and its connection to build out the core infrastructure required to manage accounts payable with Codat.